Xiphiar/richie-rich-vuejs-box/app/README.md

-# Secret Counter Box
+# Richie Rich Box

-This is the frontend for the Secret Counter contract contained in this box.
+This is the frontend for the Richie Rich contract contained in this box.

 ## Install Dependencies